MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-javascript.md

 ms.prod: microsoft-edge
 keywords: microsoft edge, JavaScript, web development, f12 tools, devtools
 ---
-# The Console as a JavaScript environment
+# Run JavaScript in the Console

 The **Console** tool inside the browser DevTools is a [REPL][WikiReadEvalPrintLoop] environment.
-It means that you may write any JavaScript in the **Console** that runs immediately.
+It means that you can write any JavaScript in the **Console** that runs immediately.

-To try it, complete the following actions.
+To try it:

 1. Open the **Console**.
     *   Select `Control`+`Shift`+`J` \(Windows, Linux\) or `Command`+`Option`+`J` \(macOS\).